Polynomially convex hulls of singular real manifolds: Introduction

 where $L \cdot L$ is the self-intersection index of the fundamental cycle of $L$ in $H_2(\cx^2)$ and $\chi(L)$ is the Euler characteristic.
 According to Givental~\cite{G} and Ishikawa \cite{Is}, for a generic Lagrangian inclusion double self-intersections and open Whitney umbrellas are the only singularities.
 Moreover, they are stable under Lagrangian deformations.

 Since Gromov's~\cite{Gr} work it is understood that topological properties of Lagrangian inclusions into $\cx^n$ are related to the complex structure.
 For instance, (non)-existence of nonconstant Riemann surfaces with the boundary glued to a Lagrangian inclusion has many topological consequences.
-This problem in its turn can be regarded from the complex analysis point of view as a question of polynomial or rational convexity.
-Convexity properties of real submanifolds in a complex manifold are of fundamental importance in complex analysis and have been studied by many authors, we refer to a recent monograph of Stout~\cite{St} dedicated to this subject.
-A considerable progress in the case of Lagrangian submanifolds was made in the works of Alexander \cite{Al0}, Duval \cite{Du1}, Duval-Sibony \cite{DuSi1,DuSi2}, Gromov \cite{Gr}, Ivashkovich-Shevchishin \cite{IvSh} and other authors.
+This problem in its turn can be regarded from the complex analysis point of view as a question on polynomial convexity.
+Polynomial convexity properties of real submanifolds in a complex manifold are of fundamental importance in complex analysis and have been studied by many authors, we refer to a recent monograph of Stout~\cite{St} dedicated to this subject.
+A considerable progress in the case of Lagrangian and totally real submanifolds was made in the works of Alexander \cite{Al0}, Bedford-Klingenberg \cite{be-kl}, Duval-Sibony \cite{DuSi1,DuSi2}, Forstneri\v c-Stout \cite{FoSt}, Forstneri\v c -Rosay \cite{FoRo}, Gromov \cite{Gr}, Ivashkovich-Shevchishin \cite{IvSh}, J\"oricke \cite{Jo2}, Kenig-Webster \cite{KW} and other authors.
 However, little is known about polynomial convexity properties of singularities of Lagrangian inclusions.
 This is the main subject of this paper, which is continuation of our previous work in~\cite{SS}.

 Denote by $z = x + iy$ and $w = u + iv$ the standard complex coordinates in $\cx^2$.
 Consider the map

 The image $\Sigma:= \pi(\rl^2)$ is called {\it the standard (unfolded or open) Whitney umbrella}.
 Denote by $\B_n(p,\e)$ the Euclidean ball in $\cx^n$ centred at $p$ and of radius $\e > 0$, and shortly write $\B_n$ if $p= 0$ and $\e = 1$.
 We also often drop the index $n$ indicating the dimension when its value is clear from the context.
 Note that the map $\pi$ has the only critical point at the origin; furthermore, $\pi$ is a homeomorphism between neighbourhoods of the origin in $\rl^2$ and in $\Sigma$.